The Pandoro Ravioli with a heart of pistachio and mascarpone cream is a recipe I propose to recycle the leftover Pandoro from the Holiday days.

 - 1 Teaspoon

-Now let’s cut out the discs to create the Ravioli.
-I used a coffee cup of about 2.4 inches in diameter, so they won’t be too small.
+Now cut out the discs to create the Ravioli.
+I used an espresso cup with a diameter of about 2.4 inches, so they don’t turn out too small.

-You can vary the filling cream by choosing between: mascarpone and Nutella, just Nutella, custard with some chocolate chips like for the stuffed pandoro roll, or you can choose to use only pistachio cream without adding mascarpone like in my case.
-In short, the key takeaway from this recipe is the idea of the Pandoro Ravioli for recycling the dessert that during the holiday period we’ve always just cut and enjoyed while playing cards or watching Christmas movies!
+You can vary the filling cream by choosing among: mascarpone and Nutella, just Nutella, pastry cream and some chocolate chips like for the stuffed pandoro roll or you can choose to use just pistachio cream without adding mascarpone like I did.
+In short, the thing to exploit in this recipe is the idea of the Pandoro Ravioli to recycle the dessert that during the holiday period we have always and only sliced and enjoyed while playing cards or watching Christmas movies!

 Storage of Pandoro Ravioli:

 You can store the Pandoro Ravioli in the refrigerator, closed in a container for about 2 days.
-Before consuming, let them come to room temperature for about 10 minutes, so they return to being as soft as when freshly prepared.
+Before consuming them, keep them at room temperature for about 10 minutes, so they’ll become as soft as freshly made.